Skip to content

 What does income taxes receivable mean?

-Tax refunds or credits owed to the company by government tax agencies.
+Tax refunds or overpayments owed to the company by the government.